lbliii/milo/content/2.3.x/getting-started/_index.md

 ---
 title: Getting Started
-description: Learn the basic concepts of Pachyderm in this glossary.
+description: Start here if you are new to Pachyderm and data science.
 author:
 tags:
 categories: